 Homeowners have a net worth that is more than 40 times greater than their renter counterparts, which reinforces the idea that owning a home is a smart financial move.
-Homeowners had a median net worth of $255,000 in 2019; renters had a median net worth of just $6,300.
+The average homeowner had a median net worth of $255,000 in 2019 while the average renter had a median net worth of just $6,300.

 And, as the survey notes, it’s not just the home’s value that’s beneficial.
 It’s also the mindset of being financially responsible enough to save up for a down payment, qualify for a mortgage, and then budget efficiently to pay off your mortgage debt.

 Life is full of uncertainties.
 You never know what the future holds.
 But having home equity is a valuable hedge against life’s risks.